In Ear Monitors & On-Site Fitting Services

 - Stage cues

-- Mid-performance reminders (and jokes)
+- Mid-performance reminders (and jokes - so many bad jokes)

 In ear monitors come in generic (with pre-made foam or silicone ear tips) or custom models to fit any budget.
 Though certainly an investment, an individual setup is often less costly than that new guitar, snare drum, tube amp, or microphone you’ve been eyeing.
 No one is telling you NOT to get that sweet sunburst late 60s Guild T100, but if you’re honest with yourself, will that new gear come close to giving you and your audience all the benefits that in ear monitors can offer?